FOIA Rules & Procedures

 7. In determining time periods as provided for in the Illinois Freedom of Information Act, the day the request is received will be excluded.

-8. The FOIA officer or his or her designate is authorized to issue notices of extension of time and notices of denial.
+8. The FOIA Officer or his or her designee is authorized to issue notices of extension of time and notices of denial.